 Mediation may also be utilized to resolve other conflicts such as unresolved business conflicts, estate planning, and other major life decisions where conflict can arise.
 Consider employing a mediator when the conversation breaks down and resolution seems unattainable.

-Feel free to call on us to find out if we can help.
+Feel free to call on us to find out if we can help

-ediators pair with financial neutrals (CDFA's-certified divorce financial analysts) who have expertise in assessing financial information specifically with a perspective on how divorce affects the family economy.
+Mediators pair with financial neutrals (CDFA's-certified divorce financial analysts) who have expertise in assessing financial information specifically with a perspective on how divorce affects the family economy.
 They have the expertise to review the marital assets -real property, investments, retirement plans, determine values of pension plans, and help the clients identify the best family-friendly tax saving strategies to maximize savings to the family as a whole.
 Rather than assessing information from the perspective of a single client's vantage point, they assess things from a whole family perspective, which allows for more robust discussion about needs, goals and interests; this facilitates a comprehensive mutual outcome.
 Financial neutrals can help clients develop scenarios that model potential outcomes which help clients predict potential future consequences of their modeled options and ultimate choices.
-Though it seems more costly to have two mediators, the streamlining of the process makes for a more expedient and less costly process over all.
-MIn our experience, it is most advantageous to have a financial neutral involved in the mediation process because of the scale of the decision-making involved.
+Though it seems costlier to have two mediators, the streamlining of the process makes for a more expedient and less costly process over all.
+In our experience, it is most advantageous to have a financial neutral involved in the mediation process because of the scale of the decision-making involved.